Paul Antony Pop Up Bowie

 MULTIPLE award winner Paul Antony fronts Pop-Up Bowie, a show celebrating one of the most influential artists in the history of popular music.

-Paul displays a staggering likeness to David Bowie, both physically and vocally.
-The concert features some 30 songs spanning a five decade career that produced incarnations such as Ziggy Stardust, Aladdin Sane, The Thin White Duke, Pierrot, and the flame-haired, hollow-cheeked Plastic Soulster.
+Paul displays a stunning likeness to David Bowie, both physically and vocally.
+The concert features some 30 songs spanning a five decade career characterised by chameleon-like change.

-In the two hour show, Paul and the band perform Starman, Jean Genie, Moonage Daydream, Cat People, Ziggy Stardust, Golden Years, Space Oddity, Life on Mars, Modern Love, Young Americans, Under Pressure, Let’s Dance and many more.
+In the two hour show, Paul and the band perform Starman, Jean Genie, Moonage Daydream, Ashes to Ashes, Ziggy Stardust, Golden Years, Space Oddity, Life on Mars, Modern Love, Young Americans, Under Pressure, Let’s Dance and many more.

-Pop-Up Bowie have appeared at venues all over the UK, including The Plaza, Stockport, The Belgrade Theatre, Coventry, The Bandstand, Eastbourne, The Broadway, Barking, Chapel Arts Centre, Bath, The Winter Gardens, Margate, Epsom Playhouse, The Riverside Theatre, Newport, The Brew House, Taunton, Norden Farm Centre for the Arts, Maidenhead, The Northcourt, Abingdon, The Platform, Morecambe, The Mercury Theatre, Colchester, and The Queens Theatre, Hornchurch.
+Pop-Up Bowie have appeared at venues all over the UK, including The Plaza, Stockport, The Belgrade Theatre, Coventry, The Bandstand, Eastbourne, The Broadway, Barking, Chapel Arts Centre, Bath, The Mowlem Theatre, Swanage, The Winter Gardens, Margate, Epsom Playhouse, The Riverside Theatre, Newport, The Brew House, Taunton, Norden Farm Centre for the Arts, Maidenhead, The Northcourt, Abingdon, The Platform, Morecambe, The Mercury Theatre, Colchester, and The Queen’s Theatre, Hornchurch.

-They twice headlined the Swanage Carnival and have also played Rock the Castle, which is held every year inside the imposing grounds of the medieval Pembroke Castle in Wales.
+They have headlined the Swanage Carnival on three occasions and have also played Rock the Castle, which is held inside the imposing grounds of the medieval Pembroke Castle in Wales.

 DATES